 Following her time in Kenya, Sr. Ruth served in hospitality and coordination roles at the Sisters’ Provincial House in Saratoga, at the House of Prayer in Carmel and at the convent in Belmont.
 She also coordinated religious education at St. Cyprian Parish in Sunnyvale and volunteer activities at the new Province Center in Belmont, where she now resides.

-As Sr. Ruth celebrates her 70th year in Notre Dame, she is full of gratitude to our Good God for the blessings of her vocation.
+As Sr. Ruth is full of gratitude to our Good God for the blessings of her vocation.